 Some students may be eligible for employer tuition reimbursement benefits.
 Students should contact their work supervisor or human resources department to determine whether tuition reimbursement is available.

-Students who may qualify for veterans’ educational benefits should notify their Chamberlain admission representative and meet with a student service advisor regarding eligibility as far in advance of their scheduled start date as possible.
+Students who may qualify for veterans’ educational benefits should notify their Chamberlain admission representative and meet with a student service representative regarding eligibility as far in advance of their scheduled start date as possible.
 Chamberlain is a participant in the Yellow Ribbon GI Bill program, which is available for eligible students utilizing Chapter 33 benefits.

 Chamberlain offers a standard monthly payment plan for tuition, books and any required electronic materials.
 The standard payment plan accounts for expected enrollment and anticipated financial assistance.
 Additional payment plans are available for students receiving tuition reimbursement or military benefits.
-For more information and to determine eligibility, contact a student service advisor.
+For more information and to determine eligibility, contact a student service representative.